 Meet the Solution Providers at the Forefront of Information Management

 The Gartner Enterprise Information & Master Data Management will help you develop a "short list" of technology and service providers who can meet your particular needs.
-You'll receive exclusive access to some of the world's leading technology and service solution providers in a variety of settings.
+You'll receive exclusive access to some of the world's leading technology and service providers in a variety of settings.

 Gartner will be reserving a limited block of hotel rooms for attendees of the conference.